 In attempting to provide any type of academic adjustment, faculty, disability managment staff, and students with disabilities should work in concert to formulate accommodations that meet the individual educational needs of qualified students with disabilities while maintaining the academic integrity of the program, service or activity to be modified.

 Faculty can greatly assist this process by including disability access statements in their course materials.
-For example, the following statement could be included on all course syllabi: “Students with disabilities needing reasonable accommodations are encouraged to contact the instructor.
-Student Disability Services is available to assist with the reasonable accommodations process.”
+For example, the following statement could be included on all course syllabi: “Students with disabilities needing reasonable accommodations are encouraged to contact the office of Student Disability Services.
+SDS is available to assist with the reasonable accommodations process.”

 For specific instructional strategies to enhance the accessibility of course instruction, clinical training, educational materials, and activities, download the following individual pdfs: